locationtech/geotrellis/spark-etl/README.md

  Option       | Description
 ------------- | -------------
-ingest        | Name of ingest module to use (ex: s3, hadoop) format        | Format of the tile files to be ingested (ex: geotiff) ingestProps   | List of `key=value` pairs that will be passed to the ingest module as configuration cache         | Spark RDD storage level to be used for caching (default: MEMORY_AND_DISK_SER) layerName     | Layer name to provide as result of the ingest crs           | Desired CRS for ingested layer.
-May trigger raster reprojection. (ex: EPSG:3857") tileSize      | Pixel height and width of each tile in the ingested layer output        | Name of output module to use (ex: s3, hadoop, accumulo) outputProps   | List of `key=value` pairs that will be passed to the output module as configuration clobber       | Overwrite the layer on save in output catalog
+input         | Name of input module to use (ex: s3, hadoop) format        | Format of the tile files to be read (ex: geotiff) inputProps    | List of `key=value` pairs that will be passed to the input module as configuration cache         | Spark RDD storage level to be used for caching (default: MEMORY_AND_DISK_SER) layerName     | Layer name to provide as result of the input crs           | Desired CRS for input layer.
+May trigger raster reprojection. (ex: EPSG:3857") tileSize      | Pixel height and width of each tile in the input layer output        | Name of output module to use (ex: s3, hadoop, accumulo) outputProps   | List of `key=value` pairs that will be passed to the output module as configuration clobber       | Overwrite the layer on save in output catalog